fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 layout: page
 title: Bitcoin and Blockchain Technology Course
 description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
-permalink: /bbt/
+permalink: /bbt202010-bicocca/
 ---

-## Bitcoin and Blockchain Technology, Spring 2020
+## Bitcoin and Blockchain Technology, Fall 2020

-Department of Mathematics, University of Milano
+Department of Mathematics, University of Milano-Bicocca

 __The course is confirmed: because of COVID-19 it will be streaming only.__

-If you have an e-mail _@studenti.unimi.it_ please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
+If you have an e-mail _@campus.unimib.it_ please join the 202010-bicocca channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames);
 a profile picture would be appreciated, but is not mandatory.
 Details about the course will be posted in the Slack channel.

-Anyone else, please consider <https://dgi.io/workshop>: there are discounted rates and even a limited number of free admissions for students.
+The course if for the students of University of Milano-Bicocca only;
+anyone else, please consider <https://dgi.io/workshop>.

 ## Learning objectives